The Foundation is a philanthropic platform, dedicated to the growth and development of Auckland Art Gallery Toi o Tāmaki.

-Key positions held by Mace are: Trust Board Member of the Museum of New Zealand Te Papa Tongarewa, Trust Board Member of the Auckland Art Gallery Foundation and Chair of the Auckland Art Gallery Patrons.
+Key positions held by Mace are: Trust Board Member of the Museum of New Zealand Te Papa Tongarewa and Trust Board Member of the Auckland Art Gallery Foundation.
 She was founding Co-chair of the Auckland Theatre Company Patrons and still holds that position today.
 She also sits on the boards of the P A Edmiston Trust, the New Zealand Contemporary Art Trust and the Arts Regional Trust.
 Dayle is a Member of the Creative Giving Reference Group and of the Elam Advancement Advisory Board.

 Simon Vodanovich – Trustee